Narnia (world)

 Narnia is a fantasy world created by C. S. Lewis as the primary location for his series of seven fantasy novels for children, The Chronicles of Narnia.
-The world is named after the country of Narnia, where much of the Chronicles takes place.
+The name is derived from the land where much of the Chronicles takes place.

 In Narnia, some animals talk, mythical beasts abound, and magic is common.
 The series tracks the story of Narnia when humans, usually children, enter the Narnian world from Earth.
+The entire Narnian timeline, from its creation to its end (c.
+1–2555), ran parallel to 49 Earth-years (c.
+1900–1949), thus on average a year on Earth meant 52.14 time dilation years in Narnia.

 Inspiration

-The landscape of Lewis's native Ireland, in particular Ulster, played a large part in the creation of the Narnian landscape.
+The landscape of Lewis's native Ireland, in particular his native Ulster, now modern day Northern Ireland for most parts, played a large part in the creation of the Narnian landscape.
 In his essay On Stories, Lewis wrote "I have seen landscapes, notably in the Mourne Mountains and southwards which under a particular light made me feel that at any moment a giant might raise his head over the next ridge".
 In a letter to his brother, Lewis would later confide "that part of Rostrevor which overlooks Carlingford Lough is my idea of Narnia".
-Although in adult life Lewis lived in England, he returned to Northern Ireland often and retained fond memories of the Irish scenery, saying "I yearn to see County Down in the snow; one almost expects to see a march of dwarfs dashing past.
+Although in adult life Lewis lived in England, he returned to Ulster often and retained fond memories of the Irish scenery, saying "I yearn to see County Down in the snow; one almost expects to see a march of dwarfs dashing past.
 How I long to break into a world where such things were true."

-Beginning in 1906, young C.S Lewis (1898–1963) visited the northern Irish seaside near Portrush many times.
+Beginning in 1906, young C. S. Lewis (1898–1963) visited the northern Irish seaside near Portrush in the north of County Antrim many times.
 In later years, Lewis remembered the sounds of the sea, the cliffs rising above it, and the ruined medieval towers of Dunluce Castle which many authors have speculated may have inspired his creation of Cair Paravel.

 Narnia and Narni, Italy

-Concerning Narnia and Narni Roger Lancelyn Green writes about C.S.
-Lewis and Walter Hooper:
+Concerning Narnia and Narni, Roger Lancelyn Green writes about C. S. Lewis and Walter Hooper: